UBC-STAT/stat-301/docs/schedule-page.md

 6. Explain the difference between confidence intervals for prediction and prediction confidence intervals and what elements need to be estimated to construct these intervals.
 7. Write a computer script to calculate these intervals.
 Interpret and communicate the results from that computer script.

-#### Week 9: Mid-term #2 and preparation for projects

-Part of the class time this week will be used for mid-term #2.The remaining time is for independent studying on the selected project.

-#### Week 10: Work on projects (Tuesday only)

-Class time will be used for independent studying where the students will work on their projects with other group members.
-There's no class on Thursday due to the midterm break.

-#### Week 11 : Predictive versus generative modelling - what’s the difference?
+#### Week 10 : Predictive versus generative modelling - what’s the difference?

 By the end of this section, students will be able to:
 1. Give examples of questions that can be answered by generative models and others that can be answered by predictive models.